-Hand setting the volleyball can be a challenge until you’ve mastered proper technique.
+Hand setting in volleyball can be a challenge until you’ve mastered proper technique.

 We clock a lot of hours every month coaching beach volleyball and it turns out there are 7 common mistakes players make again and again in their hand sets.
-Overcoming these 7 deadly sins on the court can make the difference between crushing a match or getting crushed.
-And nobody likes that.
+Overcoming these 7 deadly sins on the court can make the difference between crushing it in a match or getting crushed.

 Be sure to check out our other beach volleyball training videos for coaching tips from pro volleyball players.
 Lots of good stuff to learn and review.
 You’ll find great volleyball drills and clear, entertaining explanations on how to do everything correctly.

-Also visit us at VolleyCampHermosa.com or better still, sign up for one of our beach volleyball training sessions.
+Also visit us at Better at Beach or better still, sign up for one of our beach volleyball training sessions.
 Solid information.
 Serious fun.

 See you at the beach – on the court!